Thor: Ragnarok: Plot

-Two years after the battle of Sokovia, Thor is imprisoned by the fire demon Surtur, who reveals that Thor's father Odin is no longer on Asgard.
-He explains that the realm will soon be destroyed during the prophesied Ragnarök, once Surtur unites his crown with the Eternal Flame that burns in Odin's vault.
-Thor frees himself, defeats Surtur and takes his crown, believing he has prevented Ragnarök.
+Two years after the Battle of Sokovia, Thor is imprisoned by the fire demon Surtur, who reveals that Thor's father Odin is no longer on Asgard.
+He explains that the realm will soon be destroyed during the prophesied apocalypse Ragnarök, once Surtur unites his crown with the Eternal Flame that burns in Odin's vault.
+Thor frees himself, defeats Surtur, and takes his crown, believing he has prevented Ragnarök.
 Thor returns to Asgard to find Heimdall gone and his estranged brother Loki posing as Odin.
-After exposing Loki, Thor forces him to help find their father, and with directions from Stephen Strange at the Sanctum Sanctorum in New York City, they locate Odin in Norway.
-Odin explains that he is dying, Ragnarök is imminent despite Thor's efforts to prevent it, and his passing will free his firstborn child, Hela, from a prison she was sealed in long ago.
-Hela was the leader of Asgard's armies, conquering the Nine Realms with Odin, but he imprisoned her and wrote her out of history after fearing that she had become too ambitious and powerful.
+He forces Loki to help find their father, who Loki put a spell on after his presumed sacrifice years before.

+With directions from Stephen Strange, they find Odin in Norway.
+Unpossessed, Odin explains that he is dying, Ragnarök is imminent despite Thor's efforts, and his death will free his firstborn child, Hela, from Hel, a prison she was sealed in long ago.
+Hela, a sibling Thor and Loki did not know existed, was the leader of Asgard's armies and conquered the Nine Realms with Odin, but he imprisoned her and wrote her out of history after she became too bloodthirsty and did not share his views on peace.

-Odin dies as Thor and Loki look on, and Hela appears, destroying Thor's hammer Mjolnir.
-She pursues the two as they attempt to flee through the Bifröst Bridge, forcing them out into space.
-Arriving in Asgard, she defeats its army and kills the Warriors Three.
-She then resurrects the ancient dead who once fought with her, including her giant wolf Fenris, and appoints the Asgardian Skurge as her executioner.
-Hela plans to use the Bifröst to expand Asgard's empire, but Heimdall sneaks in, takes the sword that controls the Bifrost, and begins hiding other Asgardians.
-Thor crash-lands on Sakaar, a garbage planet surrounded by wormholes.
+Odin dies, and Hela appears after being freed from her prison.
+She destroys Thor's hammer Mjolnir, and pursues the two as they attempt to flee through the Bifröst Bridge, knocking them out into space.
+Arriving in Asgard, Hela defeats its army, slays the Warriors Three, and resurrects the ancient dead who once fought with her, including her giant wolf Fenris.
+She appoints the Asgardian Skurge as her executioner.
+Hela plans to use the Bifröst to expand Asgard's empire, but Heimdall takes the sword that controls the Bifröst.

+Meanwhile, Thor crash-lands on Sakaar, a garbage planet surrounded by wormholes.
 A slave trader designated Scrapper 142 subdues him with an obedience disk and sells him as a gladiator to Sakaar's ruler, the Grandmaster, with whom Loki has already ingratiated himself.
 Thor recognizes 142 as a Valkyrie, one of a legendary force of female warriors who were killed fighting Hela eons ago.
-Thor is forced to compete in the Grandmaster's Contest of Champions, facing his old friend Hulk.
+Thor is forced to compete in the Grandmaster's Contest of Champions, facing his friend Hulk.
 Summoning lightning, Thor gets the upper hand, but the Grandmaster sabotages the fight to ensure Hulk's victory.
 Still enslaved after the fight, Thor attempts to convince Hulk and 142 to help him save Asgard, but neither is willing.